- Common Space1 King

 The closest town is Los Llanos where there are a few small grocery stores and an ATM.
 There are also multiple tacos stands and rotisserie chicken restaurants, should you tire of the fare on the beach.
 Los Llanos is about 10 minutes inland from the beach.

-There's a small grocery store at Tortas & Mariscos Kevin, on the road just before you arrive to the beach that offers simple grocery items as well as fresh baked bread in the mornings.
+There's a small convenient store at Tortas & Mariscos Kevin, on the road just before you arrive to the beach that offers basic pantry items and snacks, as well as fresh baked bread in the mornings.
+However there is no fresh produce in the village of La Saladita.

 Also known as Ubilam, or Malibu spelled backwards.
 La Saladita, the Wave Machine, is a mellow and crumbly left reef/point break.
 Saladita surf sessions offer long rides, good vibes, and beautiful surroundings.
 Waves here are a goofy foot longboarder's dream.
 Consistency is year-round with best conditions during summer.